aimclub/FEDOT/README.rst

 * Package `core <https://github.com/nccr-itmo/FEDOT/tree/master/core>`__  contains the main classes and scripts.
 It is a *core* of FEDOT framework
 * Package `examples <https://github.com/nccr-itmo/FEDOT/tree/master/examples>`__ includes several *how-to-use-cases* where you can start to discover how FEDOT works
-* All *unit tests* can be observed in the `examples <https://github.com/nccr-itmo/FEDOT/tree/master/test>`__ directory
+* All *unit tests* can be observed in the `test <https://github.com/nccr-itmo/FEDOT/tree/master/test>`__ directory
 * The sources of documentation are in the `docs <https://github.com/nccr-itmo/FEDOT/tree/master/docs>`__
-* Package `benchmark <https://github.com/nccr-itmo/FEDOT/tree/master/docs>`__ was developed to show the comparison of FEDOT against the well-known AutoML frameworks
+* Package `benchmark <https://github.com/nccr-itmo/FEDOT/tree/master/benchmark>`__ was developed to show the comparison of FEDOT against the well-known AutoML frameworks

 Basic Concepts
 ===============